ehabit/mochadick/content/post/spec/items.md

 ##### Harpoon Gun

 A necessary whaler's weapon.
-It provide increased force and accuracy for harpoons and is necessary to shoot some of the more advanced harpoons.
+It provides increased force and accuracy for harpoons and is necessary to shoot some of the more advanced harpoons.

 ##### Fishing Net